 Source notes (continued):

-Seattle City directories: various years; accessed at Seattle Public Library downtown on the 9th & 10th floors.
+Seattle City directories: various years, tracing the names of the Broiler and its owners; accessed at Seattle Public Library downtown on the 9th & 10th floors.

 Classified ads (for restaurant help) of 1972 used the name “Sir Wedgwood Broiler.”
 Listings in classified ads beginning in January 1973 showed the name as Wedgwood Broiler.